1985 (J. Cole song)

-"1985" (also referred to as "1985 (Intro to The Fall Off)") is a song by American rapper J. Cole, released on April 20, 2018, from his studio album, KOD.
+"1985", also referred to as "1985 (Intro to The Fall Off)", is a song by American rapper J. Cole, released on April 20, 2018, from his studio album KOD.

 Critical reception

-Alexis Petridis of The Guardian said "KOD's best track may be its closer, 1985, which is billed as a taster of his forthcoming project The Fall Off.
+Alexis Petridis of The Guardian said "KOD's best track may be its closer, 1985, which is billed as the intro of his seventh studio album The Fall Off.
 It delivers hip-hop's new generations of artists (by whom Cole is "unimpressed") a wise, warm but firm talking-to that switches from practical advice, warnings about the fleeting nature of fame and the inadvisability of jumping on trends to a stark and impressively incisive suggestion they should think hard about the nature of their appeal: "These white kids love that you don't give a fuck, 'cause that's exactly what's expected when your skin black...
 They wanna be black and think your song is how it feels"."